parrotgeek1/TI-Nspire/README.md

 Minuscule Ndless program (for OS 3.1+) to overclock monochrome calculators to 150MHz.

-Put it in the `ndless/startup` folder or just run it once.
+Put it in the `ndless/startup` folder or just run it after every reboot.
 There is no UI.

 ## touchpad_proto_fix